-I show that partners which have a common frontier in the sample, trade 1.46 more than others for total exports and This is about 1.36 2 more for intra exports.
+I show that partners which have a common frontier in the sample, trade 1.46 more than others for total exports and This is about 1.36^{2} more for intra exports.
 In addition being so far from a partner work as an obstacle to expanding trade.
 It reduces exports about 1.38% for 1% of increase in distance for total exports and 0.67% for exports within WAEMU's countries.
 Trade creation is significant.
-WAEMU country member exports each another 1.5 more than with another country outside.
-WAEMU's member countries which have a direct access to the sea export 2.8 more than those whose have not.
-This situation leads to about 6.23 3 for exports within WAEMU.
+WAEMU members export to each other 1.5 more than with another country outside.
+WAEMU's countries which have a direct access to the sea export 2.8 more than those whose have not.
+This situation leads to about 6.233 for exports within WAEMU.